You must audition to be accepted as a Music Major or Graduate Student.

 Between November 1st and December 1st of each year, to be considered for any institutional scholarship including departmental scholarships, continuing UNR students must complete the scholarship application in MyNEVADA: go to Student Center, Supplemental Forms, Scholarship Application.

-- To be eligible for consideration for scholarships which require financial need, by March 1 annually students must complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov and include federal school code 002568; University of Nevada, Reno, Reno, NV.
-Students not eligible to complete the FAFSA (such as international students or students with DACA status), may complete the Financial Aid Calculation for Non-FAFSA Eligible Students form by March 1 annually.
+To be eligible for consideration for scholarships which require or prefer financial need, between October 1 and February 1 annually students must complete the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov and include federal school code 002568-00; University of Nevada, Reno, Reno, NV.
+Students not eligible to complete the FAFSA (such as international students or students with DACA status), may complete the Institutional Methodology for Non-FAFSA Eligible Students Form found at unr.edu/financial-aid and submit it between October 1 and February 1 annually.

-- The Department of Music offers scholarships to incoming freshman and transfer students.
+The Department of Music offers scholarships to incoming freshman and transfer students.
 To be eligible for consideration, students must apply for admission to the University (including submission of official transcripts and, for new first year students, official ACT or SAT test scores) prior to application for any departmental scholarship.
-To be considered for general scholarships such as the Pack Pride, Nevada Scholar, Silver & Blue or Presidential the complete application to the University of Nevada, Reno and required documents must be received by Admissions & Records by February 1.
+To be considered for general scholarships such as the Pack Pride, Nevada Scholar, or Presidential, the complete application to the University of Nevada, Reno and required documents must be received by Admissions & Records by February 1.
 The last SAT/ACT test date which will meet this deadline is in early December.

 Violin, Viola, Cello, and Bass should prepare two contrasting pieces/movements totaling between 6 and 10 min in length which demonstrate current level of technical proficiency, as well as sound production and musical phrasing (i.e. slow and fast, and if possible, from different periods of music).
 Candidates should also be prepared to perform a major and minor scale with its related arpeggio (at least two octaves).
-If the work requires it, piano accompaniment is strongly encouraged.
-For more information please contact: Violin/Viola: Prof. Stephanie Sant'Ambrogio - email@example.com; Cello: Dr. Dmitri Atapine - firstname.lastname@example.org; Bass: Prof. Hans Halt - email@example.com
+For more information please contact: Violin/Viola: Prof. Stephanie Sant'Ambrogio - firstname.lastname@example.org; Cello: Dr. Dmitri Atapine - email@example.com; Bass: Prof. Hans Halt - firstname.lastname@example.org